It's not genocide when God judges sin.

 "don't be a whore or a shrine prostitute" -Deuteronomy 23:17

-1. Is total war or genocide the way God normally operated in the Old Testament?
+1. Is total war or destruction of entire nations the way God normally operated in the Old Testament?

 No, total war is the exception, not the rule.
 There are a few historical examples where God Himself judged sin and annihilated people.

-2. Is total war and genocide the way Israel normally behaved toward their neighbors in the Old Testament?
+2. Is total war and destruction of nations the way Israel normally behaved toward their neighbors in the Old Testament?

 No, total war was not standard foreign policy for the nation of Israel in ancient times nor was genocide.
 When Israel entered the promised land, God instructed them to drive out the inhabitants yet those inhabitants were allowed to leave if they wanted to.